MicrosoftDocs/CommunityToolkit/communitytoolkit/maui/index.md

 ---
-title: MAUI Community Toolkit
+title: .NET Multi-platform App UI (.NET MAUI) Community Toolkit
 author: bijington
 ms.author: bramin
-description: The MAUI Community Toolkit is a collection of reusable elements for application development with .NET MAUI, including animations, behaviors, converters, effects, and helpers. ms.date: 01/14/2022
+description: The .NET MAUI Community Toolkit is a collection of reusable elements for application development with .NET MAUI, including animations, behaviors, converters, effects, and helpers. ms.date: 01/14/2022
 ---

-# MAUI Community Toolkit
+# .NET Multi-platform App UI (.NET MAUI) Community Toolkit

-The MAUI Community Toolkit is a collection of reusable elements for application development with [.NET MAUI][maui-url], including animations, behaviors, converters, effects, and helpers.
+The .NET MAUI Community Toolkit is a collection of reusable elements for application development with [.NET MAUI][maui-url], including animations, behaviors, converters, effects, and helpers.
 It simplifies and demonstrates common developer tasks when building iOS, Android, macOS and WinUI applications using [.NET MAUI][maui-url].

 > [!IMPORTANT]
-> The MAUI Community Toolkit is currently in preview.
+> The .NET MAUI Community Toolkit is currently in preview.
 >
 > This content relates to a pre-release product that may be substantially modified before it's released.